KanoeGitHub/csv2quiz-001/README.md

 ## issues at the moment

 * If there is a blank in the column value, you will get an error.
-* The remaining number of questions is unknown.